wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics end-to-end solution.md

 ## Exercise 2: Create and populate the supporting tables in the SQL Pool

 The first step in querying meaningful data is to create tables to house the data.
-In this case, we will create two different tables: CustomerInfo and Sales.
+In this case, we will create three different tables SaleSmall, CustomerInfo, CampaignAnalytics, and Sales.
 When designing tables in Azure Synapse Analytics, we need to take into account the expected amount of data in each table, as well as how each table will be used.
 Utilize the following guidance when designing your tables to ensure the best experience and performance.

 Table design performance considerations